Darnell Nurse: Edmonton Oilers

 Nurse began the 2015–16 season with the Oilers' new AHL affiliate, the Bakersfield Condors.
-After six games with the Condors, the Oilers recalled Nurse on October 26.
-On October 27, Nurse scored his first career NHL goal in a 4–3 loss to the Minnesota Wild.
+After six games with the Condors, the Oilers recalled Nurse on October 26, 2015.
+On October 27, Nurse scored his first NHL goal in a 4–3 loss to the Minnesota Wild.
 On March 10, 2016, Nurse was suspended three games for "serving as the aggressor" during an altercation with San Jose Sharks defenceman Roman Polák.
 He finished his rookie season skating in 69 games for the Oilers and nine for the Condors.

 On December 12, 2016, the Oilers announced Nurse underwent successful ankle surgery that would sideline him for up to 12 weeks.
 After a 35-game absence, he returned on February 26, 2017, in a 5–4 loss to the Nashville Predators.

 On September 17, 2018, the Oilers re-signed Nurse to a two-year, $6.4 million contract extension.

-On October 1, 2019, Nurse (alongside Leon Draisaitl) was named an alternate captain for the Oilers.
+On October 1, 2019, Nurse, alongside Leon Draisaitl, was named an alternate captain for the Oilers.
 On February 10, 2020, the Oilers signed Nurse to a two-year, $11.2 million contract extension.

 On August 6, 2021, Nurse signed an eight-year, $74 million extension with the Oilers.

+San Jose Sharks

+On July 1, 2026, Nurse was traded by the Oilers to the San Jose Sharks in exchange for Shakir Mukhamadullin and Zack Sharp.

 International play

 During the 2011–12 season he won a bronze medal with Team Ontario at the 2012 World U-17 Hockey Challenge and was named to the Tournament All-Star Team.
-That same season, Nurse was one of only four underage players to play with Team Canada at the 2012 IIHF World U18 Championships, winning the bronze medal.
+That same season, Nurse was one of only four underage players to play for Canada under-18 team at the 2012 World U18 Championships, winning the bronze medal.

-During the 2012–13 season he played with Team Canada to win a gold medal at the 2012 Ivan Hlinka Memorial Tournament.
+During the 2012–13 season he again played for the under-18 team and won a gold medal at the 2012 Ivan Hlinka Memorial Tournament.
 Nurse was also an invited participant at the 2013 CHL Top Prospects Game.

-He won gold with Canada at the 2015 World Junior Ice Hockey Championship and was named one of Canada's top three players, as well as the player of the match for the gold medal game against Russia.
+He won gold with Canada junior team at the 2015 World Junior Championships and was named one of Canada's top three players, as well as the player of the match for the gold medal game against Russia.

-On April 12, 2018, Nurse and teammates Connor McDavid and Ryan Nugent-Hopkins were named to the Team Canada's 2018 IIHF World Championship roster.
+On April 12, 2018, Nurse and teammates Connor McDavid and Ryan Nugent-Hopkins were named to Canada senior team's roster for the 2018 World Championship.

-On April 29, 2019, Nurse returned to the international stage to be named to the Team Canada roster for the 2019 IIHF World Championship held in Slovakia.
-Nurse helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
+On April 29, 2019, Nurse returned to the international stage to be named to Canada's roster for the 2019 World Championship.
+Nurse helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the silver medal on May 26.
 He completed the tournament posting 2 goals and 4 points from the blueline in 10 games.

+On May 5, 2026, Nurse and Oilers teammate Evan Bouchard were added to Canada's roster for the 2026 World Championship.